PIP Caching

 Views List

 A list of all available views is presented on the main page.
-Upon expanding, a list of all available columns within a view is shown.
+Expanding a view displays its available columns.

 Was this article helpful?